Summer Institute FAQ

 Absolutely.
 During your training, you will learn how to ensure that the device you repaired is working properly (using calibration procedures).
 After every repair on site, you will perform the calibration procedure you learned for that equipment.
 You will work with the hospital staff to determine if the equipment is operating properly and safe to return to service.

 There is also some equipment you will not be able to fix, because you lack the parts or more advanced skills or because the machine is simply too far gone.
-You will be taught to know the difference between what you can allow back in service, what you should not, and what you can’t even work on.
+You will be taught to know the difference between what you can allow back in service, what you should not, and what you are not permitted to work on.

 Everyone in the hospital will know what I need to do, right?

 Probably not.
 Hospitals are large, complex organizations.
 Some people will know that you are coming and what you will be doing, but others won’t.
-Some will remember the group from the previous year, and be happy, but surprised you are here now.
+Some will remember groups from previous, and be happy, but surprised you are here now.
 You should expect to have to repeatedly introduce yourself and explain your purpose there.
 Often, these are great opportunities to ask about that person’s background and purpose in the hospital.
 You may start a lifelong friendship this way!
 It is also an excellent opportunity to practice local language skills, which usually impress hospital staff.

 Almost everyone speaks English.
 So, will I really need to struggle in a foreign language?